yshavit/llm-notes/book/02-overview.md

 ## How I organize my thinking about LLMs

-I think it's useful to think about LLMs in three layers:
+I find it useful to think about LLMs in three layers:

 1. The fundamental concepts
-2. The organizational optimizations of those concepts
+2. Mathematical optimizations of those concepts
 3. The actual implementation

 This book will primarily focus on the first two layers, and ignore the third altogether.
-For implementation, you should refer to resources like [Sebastian Raschka's _Build a Large Language Model (From Scratch)_][Raschka] or [Hugging Face's course] (which I haven't read yet, but I hear good things about).
+For implementation, you should refer to resources like [Sebastian Raschka's _Build a Large Language Model (From Scratch)_][Raschka] or [Hugging Face's course] (which I haven't read, but I hear good things about).

-In the first layer (the conceptual layer) LLMs are mostly about **vectors**, with a small (but crucial!) smattering of **matrices**.
-Vectors are just sequences of numbers, and LLMs use them to encode basically anything that has nuance.
+In the first layer (the conceptual layer) LLMs are mostly about **vectors**, with a small but crucial smattering of **matrices**.
+The next chapter contains a quick refresher on what you need to know about those.

-For example, the word "dog" carries a lot of nuance: it can be a noun (the animal) or a verb (to follow someone persistently), or an adjective (dog days).
-As a noun, it can be a pet, a service animal, or a hound of war.
+LLMs use vectors and matrices to encode basically anything that has nuance.
+For example, the word "dog" has many meanings: it can be a noun (the animal) or a verb (to follow someone persistently), or an adjective (dog days).
+It can be a pet, a service animal, or a hound of war.
 It can mean an ugly person or a scandalous person, either judgementally or affectionately ("you dog, you!").
 It can mean some subtle thing that I don't even know how to think about, much less describe. **Vectors allow LLMs to encode all of this information.**

-The second layer (optimizations) batches the conceptual vectors into matrices, and the conceptual matrices into **tensors** (don't worry if you don't know what those are).
-The underlying concepts are exactly the same: it just lets us represent the data in a way that GPUs and TPUs can crunch in parallel, and more efficiently than a CPU can.
+The second layer (mathematical optimizations) batches the conceptual vectors into matrices, and the conceptual matrices into **tensors** (don't worry if you don't know what those are).
+The underlying concepts are exactly the same: it just lets us represent the data in a way that GPUs and TPUs can crunch in more efficiently than a CPU can.

 ```mermaid
 flowchart LR